 Assignment Deadlines: Except for your full assessment at the end of the semester, all assignments are due on the date indicated on the syllabus.
 Because this class goes very fast, it is important for you to turn your assignments in on time so you can get the feedback you need to correct any habitual errors in time to turn in your next assignment.
-For your full assessment, you will be assigned the client in plenty of time to complete your assignment.
-Please make sure you make appointments with your client and plan accordingly.
-All meetings, including the feedback session need to occur by the times classes are over.
 You will receive a 5-point deduction for each day your assignment is late.

-Grading and Learning Curve: You will submit your reports electronically to me by email as a Word attachment the morning of the class period they are due.
+Grading and Learning Curve: Please submit your reports electronically to me by email as a Word attachment the morning of the class period they are due.
 You will bring your protocols to class and turn them in then.
 In most cases, I will grade your reports using the "track changes" function in Word and then email the document with the changes and your grade back to you.
 The TA will be reviewing your protocols and making comments and corrections on them, as well as assigning grades.
 It is expected that you will integrate the feedback provided on both the protocols and the reports returned to you.
 Repeated errors of the same nature will cost you more points deducted on future assignments.
 Please see the grading rubric below.